FayedRCS/Priv--JS-projects/README.md

   -------------------------
   completed the first project, but still behind a bunch, tomorrow i will do more

-  Also completed another subcourse in the
+  Also completed another subcourse in the FreeCodeCamp